SyrovYaroslav/TelegramCurrensyBot/README.md

 # TelegramCurrensyBot
-# Bot token and name must be taken in phaser bot
+# Bot token and name must be taken in @BotFather